adonisjs/v5-docs/content/cookbooks/testing-adonisjs-apps.md

 :::

-Jest is a very popular testing framework in the Javascript community.
+Jest is a very popular testing framework in the JavaScript community.
 In fact, many individuals have expressed their interest in using Jest with AdonisJS.

 Respecting the community opinions, I myself dig into using Jest and realized, most of the Jest features are not required for testing a backend application.
 Of course, you can still use Jest and ignore those features, but as Jest is not my first choice, I decided not to use it (at least for now).